ora0600/confluent-cdc-workshop/terraform/aws/dataprocessingREADME.md

 If successful you will see this output
 ![all_contacts_depublication](img/all_contacts_dedup.png)

 Please have also a look on the Flink Throughput status window.
 You will see that a couple of CFUs are activated.
-If you see pending jobs it would good idea to increase the CFU Amount.
+If you see pending jobs it would be a good idea to increase the CFU Amount.
 Increase to 20.
 And you will see the pending jobs are know running.
 ![increase CFU](img/cfu_increase.png)

 Check yourself, if your Flink Actions do what you expect.
 (Have a look into the Flink Statements section and look what the jobs do)